ipar2022/Pewlett-Hackard-Analysis/README.md

 **Overview of the analysis**

  A company wants to determine the number of retiring employees based on their company title and  identify employees who are eligible to participate in a mentorship program.
 Queries were used to analyze CSV files provided by the company.
 Once the data was sorted new tables were created through joins.
-The new tables created provided a list of retiring employees and mentorship eligible personnel.
+The new tables created provide a list of retiring employees and mentorship eligible personnel.
 --------------------------------------------------------------------------------------------------
 **Results**
     Provide a bulleted list with four major points from the two analysis deliverables use images as support where needed.